 1. Define Clear Objectives and Goals

 Before implementing Salesforce, it's crucial to define clear business objectives and goals.
-Understand what you want to achieve with Salesforce—whether it's improving lead management, enhancing customer service, or optimizing sales processes.
+Understand what you want to achieve with the Salesforce platform—whether it's improving lead management, enhancing customer service, or optimizing sales processes.
 Clear objectives help in configuring Salesforce to meet specific business needs and measure the success of its implementation.

 In order to define goals, you’ll need to conduct a “needs analysis” to identify key business requirements.
 You should also meet with leadership across the organization to get a better understanding of how the platform can support what the business needs now and also in the future.
 Lastly, you’ll need to regularly review and adjust goals as the business evolves.
 Keep communication lines open with your cross-functional stakeholders so that you remain up to date with any changes that take place across the organization.